tonnylitao/ContactsApp/swift_vs_kotlin.md

 #### Swift's @autoclosure

 In Swift.
 An autoclosure is a closure that is automatically created to wrap an expression that’s being passed as an argument to a function.
+And the advantage is to lazy the caculation of closure.

 ```swift
 func require(_ value: Bool, _ lazyMessage: @autoclosure () -> String) {